 From that, we have selected 15 of the best free online meeting tools to run online meetings smoothly and highlighted their respective pros and cons below.

 Zoom is one of the top options for video conferencing.
 Its features include HD videos, audio, and real-time messaging.
-Zoom's basic plan is free for holding zoom meetings with up to 100 people, however, it is limited to just 40 minutes.
+Zoom's basic plan is free for holding virtual meetings with up to 100 people, however, it is limited to just 40 minutes.
 The Pro Plan for Zoom costs $14,99 monthly per host.